 It’s all pretty awkward but phenomenal.
 The fare collector collects money from passengers AFTER (and not always immediately) they have boarded the bus!
 The collector goes to each passenger, even if he must slice through the packed crowd to get the people wedged in the back.
 The passengers riding on the rooftop of the bus are no less exempt from his duty tasks either.
 He merely launches up to the roof , while the bus is motion and climbing over and squeezing through people, he continues to collect fares!

-The Viewpoint Hotel is a favorite of the trekking tours (I know- I went through a handful of different tour agency quotes and itineraries).
-The reason why this is so popular?
-It’s large mid-range hotel, spacious, clean and its got a great view, although there are many hotels in the vicinity which look equally nice.
-It’s definitely a comfortable stay and feels reminiscent of a ski lodge resort.
+The Hotel Viewpoint Nagarkot is a favorite of the trekking tours (I know- I went through a handful of different tour agency quotes and itineraries).
+It is a large mid-range lodge hotel which has spacious and clean rooms.
+The hotel has a fabulous hillside view facing the valley and surrounding hills.
+There are many hillside hotels in the vicinity which look equally nice however.

 My room was large and the food at the restaurant is tasty.
-Blackout period occurs daily in Nepal and so when it does, we go to eat dinner where we are serving by candlelight and backup power generators.
+Blackout period occurs daily in Nepal so when there was blackout at dinner, the waiters served me by candlelight and there were backup power generators.